 With the international brands and western style taking over the markets, the most who suffered were the small artisans who took India’s rich legacy of local crafts forward.
 A lot of these artisans had shut shops due to the non-existence of business prospects and revenue.
 Now, with the boom of e-commerce in India, few portals are supporting these artisans, namely, Amazon, Flipkart, Snapdeal, Jaypore, Craftsvilla, Indianroots.com, indianartisans.com amongst others.
 The number of artisans is growing at a fast pace.
 Technology is touching the lives of artisans and their next generation is helping in bringing about a change in the way traditional business was done.

 Amazon India launched its craft store and listed approximately 90 sellers, before the festive sales last month and saw a huge increase in the demand for handicraft items.
-Snapdeal also partnered with HP Government and launched ‘India Art House, selling local arts and handicraft items.
+Snapdeal also partnered with HP Government and launched the ‘India Art House, selling local arts and handicraft items.
 Other e-tailers like Craftsvilla, Jaypore deal in Indian handicrafts across categories.

 The weavers are also getting access to international markets along with Indian buyers since these e-commerce companies operate across different borders.
 Well, the industry is surely helping to put India’s best in front of the world.